Phil Taylor (darts player): Television and music appearances

 Taylor's achievements in darts have led to guest appearances on television.

-He also appeared in Justin Hawkins' solo project British Whale's music video for a cover of the Sparks song, "This Town Ain't Big Enough for the Both of Us".

 He made several appearances on the ITV game show Bullseye, hosted by comedian Jim Bowen and professional darts commentator Tony Green.

-He has appeared on several BBC television shows over the years.
+He has also appeared on several BBC television shows.

-On 2 February 2009, he made a guest appearance in ITV's long-running popular soap opera Coronation Street, playing the part of 'Disco Dave', the captain of a rival darts team to the Rovers Return.
-Taylor was seen only briefly on screen and had no dialogue.
+On 2 February 2009, he made a cameo appearance in ITV's long-running soap opera Coronation Street, playing the part of 'Disco Dave', the captain of a rival darts team to the Rovers Return.

-On 22 January 2011 he appeared to present the award for Best Comedy Panel Show at the British Comedy Awards hosted by Jonathan Ross.

-On 1 January 2012, Taylor appeared on OMG!
-Jedward's Dream Factory, an Irish children's reality television show which pop duo Jedward helped to fulfil the wishes of children who have previously written in to the show.
-An episode featured a girl named Laura, a huge darts fan who wrote into the show wanting to meet and play darts with Taylor.
-It was recorded in 2011 when the World Grand Prix was in Dublin.

-On 12 March 2012, Taylor made a guest appearance on A Question of Sport.

 In May 2012, Taylor, together with the seven other players who competed in the Premier League, recorded a charity single with Chas Hodges and his band called "Got My Tickets for the Darts" which was written by Chas.
 It was released on 18 May, the night after the play-offs at the O2 in London, where it was premiered.
 Proceeds from the single were donated to the Haven House Children's Hospice.